itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 and inspect it.
 Looks okay, right?
 Sure -- but it doesn't look *great*.
 There are two things missing here: a bibliography, and some nice formatting.
 Thankfully, they're both easy to add.

+Close `main.docx` before moving on to the next section.

 ### Add a bibliography

 At this point, you should have four files in your folder `example-workspace`: `main.md`, `main.bib`, `main.html`, and `main.docx`.

-By making two small changes to `main.md`, pandoc will be smart enough to parse that reference that you added in Section 4.
+After making two small changes to `main.md`, pandoc will be smart enough to parse that reference you added in Section 4, and automatically create a bibliography from it.

-First, add another flag to your conversion command That flag is `--citeproc`, and you can add it right after `main.md`.

-Second, add a new line, `bibliography: ` in the front matter of `main.md` so that it reads:
+First, add a new line, `bibliography: ` in the front matter of `main.md` so that it reads:

     ---
     title: Ian's project